Matt-Mike/SQL-Query-Log/README.md

 # SQL-Query-Log
 Here's a log of my SQL skillset!

+# BETWEEN
+Used to match a value against a range of values.

+SELECT COUNT column<br/>
+FROM table<br/>
+WHERE column BETWEEN 8 AND 9

 # COUNT/COUNT DISTINCT
 The COUNT function returns the number of input rows that match a specific condtion of a query.<br/>
 COUNT DISTINCT will return only the distinct number of values from a column.<br/>